CHRI-Lab/robotics-software-interaction/00-course-information.md

 ## COURSE OBJECTIVES

 The main goal of this course is to open up new career options in robotics for computer science and engineering students.
-To that end, the course will teach you the basics of robotics and give you implementation experience.
-You will learn to use libraries and tools within the most popular robot programming framework [ROS](Robot Operating System).
-We will touch on robot motion, navigation, perception, planning, and interaction through mini-lectures, labs and assignments, eventually integrating these components to create autonomous or semi-autonomous robotic functionalities.
-The project will give you team-work experience with large scale software integration and it will get you thinking about opportunities for using robots to make people's lives easier.
-At the end of the quarter students are expected to:
+To that end, the course will teach the basics of robotics and provide practical experience with physical robots.
+Students will learn to use libraries and tools within the most popular robot programming framework ROS (Robot Operating System).
+We will provide basic theorthical knowledge on robot motion, navigation, perception, planning, and interaction through 1h lectures

+Weekly labs and assignments, will allow students to apply and reflect on what they learnt.
+The weekley development will be integrated into an autonomous or semi-autonomous robotic systems that will be demonstrated at the end of the semester.
+The project will also provide an opportunity for students to enhance their professional skills with a focus on team-work for project-based software integration At the end, students are expected to:

+- Intergate human-centered design in a robotics solution
+- Project planning and team-management
 - Understand basics of robot navigation, perception, planning, interaction; have a sense of challenging problems in robotics
 - Know how to use important tools in ROS, be able to contribute to ROS, have awareness of available packages in ROS
 - Be comfortable operating a robot platform, have experience using ROS tools to control a robot platform
 - Understand the importance of interface design and robustness of functionalities in robotics
-- Intergate human-centered design in a robotics solution
-- Be prepared to interview for a robotics job
+- Be prepared to interview for a software developper job in teh robotics industry

 ## PROJECT: THE NEXT ROBOTICS START-UP